View on GitHub

 4. With remove the node is, well, removed.
 A synonymous is string=.

 5. Spaces are declared with something like space =.2 .1 0.
 The values are in em units, and they are the natural width, the plus, and the minus.
 Here, you may need data, too.
-With spacefactor the unit is the font size of the current font (if the node is a glyph; you may need a data= pointing to a specific glyph).
+With spacefactor the unit is the ordinary space of the current font (with the latter, you may need a data= pointing to a specific glyph).

 6. Penalties are declared with penalty.